syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 elastic-cloud.workshop.kratix.io            2023-01-01T12:00:00Z
 ```

-## Experience requesting an instance of your service {#request-via-api}
+## Experience requesting a Resource {#request-via-api}

 Now that your platform is offering ECK, you will switch hats for a minute and
-become a user who will request an on-demand instance of elastic-cloud.
+become a user who will request an on-demand elastic-cloud Resource.

 To do this, you will create a Kubernetes resource that matches the API defined
 in the Promise.

-Create a file at the root of your promise directory, called
+Create a file at the root of your `promise` directory, called
 `resource-request.yaml`:

 ```bash